cfhaak/dse-static-template/run_it.md

 ## Build page
 1. Clone your newly created github repository.
 2. Open your favorite terminal.
 Navigate to the base directory of this repository.
 Run ant.
 3. XML files placed in data/editions get transformed to html-files and saved in the html folder.
-You can provide your own files and customize the xslt scripts in the xslt folder.
-4. If you want to see the resulting page, navigate to the html folder, run an server (```python -m http.server --bind 127.0.0.1```) and check the page in your browser
+4. If you want to see the resulting page, navigate to the html folder, run a server (depending on your system ```python -m http.server --bind 127.0.0.1``` or ```python3 -m http.server --bind 127.0.0.1```) and check the page in your browser

+## Customize Page
+Start by setting the ```project_title``` and the ```project_short_title``` variable in ```xslt/partials/params.xsl```.
+You can provide your own xml-files by dumping them into ```data/editions``` and you will likely need to customize the xslt scripts in the xslt folder.
+Also the site needs some css.
+You could add some bootstrap classes to the xslt or provide your own css.